-Each of the sixteen PGM isopach maps were digitally scanned and georeferenced to geographic coordinates using the datum North American 1983 and later projected to the Albers Equal Area Conic projection.
+Each of the sixteen PGM isopach maps were digitally scanned and georeferenced to geographic coordinates using the datum North American 1983 and later projected to the Albers Equal Area Conic projection of the same datum.
 The contour lines of each isopach map were then digitized and attributed with their corresponding thickness values.